leon-bckl/lsp-framework/README.md

 The id of the current request can be obtained using `lsp::MessageHandler::currentRequestId`.
 However, this function can only be called from inside of a request callback.
 Otherwise a `std::logic_error` is thrown.

+It is also possible to send messages that do not have a generated c++ type.
+This option is not type-safe but allows for sending custom notifications and requests that are not part of the specification or are not yet contained in the meta model used for generating the code.

+In order to send these types of generic messages you need to call the non-template overload of `MessageHandler::add` which takes the message method string and a callback function that is invoked with the request payload and returns the response.
+Both are of type `lsp::json::Any`.
+There is an async overload as well that expects the result of the callback to be `std::future<lsp::json::Any>`.

 `MessageHandler::add` returns a reference to the handler itself in order to easily chain multiple callback registrations without repeating the handler instance over and over:

 ```cpp